AlaaLab/ETAB/docs/benchmark_tasks.md

 benchmark_code = "E-A4-a0"
 ```

-This code designates the benchmark task of segmenting the left ventricle using apical 4-chamber echoes sampled from the EchoNet dataset.
+This code designates the benchmark task of segmenting the LV using apical 4-chamber echoes sampled from the EchoNet dataset.

 ## ETAB model zoo